 A lot of market research is already socially distant

-And let’s face, much of what market researchers do is already socially distant.
+And let’s face it, much of what market researchers do is already socially distant.

-Everyone else is behind a two-way mirror, eating snacks.
-Or watching the video of it afterwards.
+Everyone else is behind a one-way mirror, eating snacks.
+Or they watch the video afterwards.

 So, in reality, it’s only qualitative research which is really affected.
 For everything else, methodology changes will likely be minimal after COVID-19.

 Look at most quantitative research gathering under the old normal.
-Doesn’t most of that happen online these days?
+Doesn’t most of that happen online or by phone these days?
 When was the last time someone stopped you in the street to answer a survey?
-And with everybody on mobile phones these days, how many landline-based telephone surveys are still going?

 Secondary research - it's all online